University of Toronto Mississauga: Residence

-The University of Toronto Mississauga houses over 1600 students in residence.
-Undergraduate residence includes Oscar Peterson Hall (OPH), McLuhan Court, Putnam Place, Leacock Lane, Roy Ivor Hall, Erindale Hall, MaGrath Valley, and Schreiberwood.
+UTM houses over 1,600 students in residence and guarantees housing to those in first year.
+Undergraduate residences include Oscar Peterson Hall (OPH), McLuhan Court, Putnam Place, Leacock Lane, Roy Ivor Hall, Erindale Hall, MaGrath Valley, and Schreiberwood.
 First-year residence includes OPH, McLuhan Court, Roy Ivor Hall, Erindale Hall, MaGrath Valley, and Schreiberwood.
 Upper-year housing includes Putnam Place and Leacock Lane.

 OPH is a traditional-style residence with single rooms and shared bathrooms.
-Townhouse-style residences on campus offer a townhouse with four single rooms, one bathroom, a living room and a kitchen per house.
+Colman Commons, located in OPH, is the main dining facility for students living on residence.
+Putnam Place and Leacock Lane are townhouse-style residences with four single rooms, one bathroom, a living room and a kitchen per house.
 Roy Ivor Hall and Erindale Hall are first-year apartment suites with four bedrooms, two bathrooms, a living room and kitchen per suite.
 Each bedroom in Erindale hall is a double bedroom while each bedroom in Roy Ivor hall is a single bedroom.
-The Colman Commons located in OPH is the main dining facility for students living on residence.
-Putnam Place and Leacock Lane are townhouse-style residences.
 Each residence is fully equipped with laundry machines and common lounges.

+UTM held a groundbreaking ceremony for a new student residence scheduled to open in 2026.
+Located next to Oscar Peterson Hall, this residence will be UTM's first new housing facility since 2007 and is part of a tri-campus initiative to add 1,446 new student housing spaces.
+The building will feature 115 single bedrooms, 135 double bedrooms, and 15 rooms for support staff, totaling 400 beds and covering 116,560 square feet and six stories.
+It will include study spaces, lounges, laundry facilities, and areas for social programs, increasing UTM's housing capacity to approximately 1,900 students.
+Designed by Montgomery Sisam Architects and Christensen & Co., the residence is harmonized with UTM's natural ravine setting, featuring wood and stone cladding at the podium and copper-toned aluminum on upper levels.
+It aims for LEED Silver certification, incorporating eco-friendly systems such as solar panels and water-efficient fixtures, and aligns with several United Nations Sustainable Development Goals (SDGs).
+This project is part of UTM's 2021 Campus Master Plan, which includes plans for enhanced outdoor spaces and improved cycling infrastructure.